ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-db2.md

 The configuration and script files are provided on the GitHub repository [`https://github.com/IBM-Cloud/sap-netweaver-abap-db2-distributed`](https://github.com/IBM-Cloud/sap-netweaver-abap-db2-distributed).
 This solution  performs an automated deployment of a distributed system (two nodes) with SAP Netweaver with DB2 on top of Red Hat Enterprise Linux 7.6 for SAP Applications :

-To run the scripts to create a VPC and install NW7.X and Db2, you modify:
+To run the scripts to create a VPC and install NW 7.x and Db2, you modify:

 *	The `terraform.tfvars` file to add your {{site.data.keyword.cloud_notm}} API-key.
 *	The `input.auto.tfvars` file to customize the resources for your solution.
 By default, the VSI is configured with: